mikoskinen/Blazor.AdaptiveCards/doc/basic/components.md

 }
 ```

-## AdaptiveCards<T>
+## CardCollection

 Adaptive Cards for Blazor has a feature called Card Collections.
-Card Collections allow the developer to easily display a list of cards based on two things: **A model** and **a template**.
+Card Collections allow the developer to easily display a list of cards based on two things: **A list of models** and **a template**.
 Model can be any .NET object, like a Customer.
 Template is a JSON schema.
 Card Collection takes a list of models, for example List<WeatherInfo> and the template and then binds each model against the schema.
 The end result is then rendered on the screen.

 **Usage:**